holyjak/holyjak.github.io/holy-dev.md

 ![testimonial from Gene Kim, 2020](/assets/img/codementor-review-gene.png)

+**Alex Eberts, developer, March 2022**:

+> It is my sincere pleasure to recommend Jakub to anyone interested in quickly leveling-up their Clojure and Fulcro knowledge.
+>
+> Jakub brings a great understanding of programming fundamentals as well as a thoughtful problem solving approach and combines it with a clear love for helping people improve their skills.
+With Jakub's help, I went from a frustrated beginner struggling with Clojure and Fulcro basics to feeling right at home at the REPL and confident enough to contribute to Fulcro issues and community documentation.
+>
+> While Fulcro's founder, Tony Kay, has provided a comprehensive suite of videos and documentation, learning Fulcro can still be a daunting task for beginners.
+Having Jakub in your corner is like having your own Fulcro "strategy guide".
+Jakub helped me make immediate progress on my projects while introducing me to important parts of the bigger picture so I could continue the journey on my own.
+>
+> After every one of our sessions together, I come away with workflow tips and Clojure insights that I can put to use in my own code right away.
+I could not be happier with the coaching I've received from Jakub.
+In addition to being a great mentor Jakub is also a wonderful human being.
+Many thanks Jakub!

 ### Teaching

 I can help your group, team, or company get better at Fulcro.
 I can for example facilitate the workshop [Introduction to creating webapps with Fulcro](https://github.com/holyjak/fulcro-intro-wshop) for a reasonable compensation.
 If you are interested then [get in touch](https://blog.jakubholy.net/contact/).